santoshsmalagi/Developer-Essentials/Structuring-a-Multi-File-Program/Structuring-a-Multi-file-C-Program-PART-II.md

 Though there is no hard and fast rule to organize a multi-file C program (or a project) the following are some of the suggested best practices:

-* Organize your program as a collection of multiple files, each file containing similar functions grouped together:
+* **Organize your program as a collection of multiple files, each file containing similar functions grouped together:**
 	* start by laying out a directory structure consisting of multiple empty files - at a bare minimum the files as shown above
 	* every source file (.c, .cpp or .C) should ideally be accompanied by a header file (.h)
 	* minimize the number of functions in a file, this makes it easy to maintain and read

 ## A note on header Files

+* Header guards
+	* header gaurds are an ABSOLUTE NECESSITY to avoid multiple inclusions of a single header file in a multi-file C project

 ## Extern and static variables
 ## Compiling a multi-file C project
+## Summary
+Writing a multi-file program in C requires a little more planning on behalf of the programmer than just a single main.c.
+But just a little effort up front can save a lot of time and headache when you refactor as you add functionality.

+To recap, I like to have a lot of files with a few short functions in them.
+I like to expose a small subset of the functions in those files via header files.
+I like to keep my constants in header files, both numeric and string constants.
+I love Makefiles and use them instead of Bash scripts to automate all sorts of things.
+I like my main() function to handle command-line argument parsing and act as a scaffold for the primary functionality of the program.

 ## Simple illustrative example of a multi-file C project

 ```Makefile